harun1yuksel/EDA_Prediction_House_Price/README.md

-### In this project, we build a model that predicts the house prices in NYC based on historical data.
+### In this project, we built a model that predicts the house prices in NYC based on historical data.